 What is PPC?

-PPC or Pay-Per-Click, is a marketing strategy where advertisers pay a set cost depending on their Google Quality Score, a price for each time their ads are clicked on by Google’s users.
+PPC, or Pay-Per-Click, is a marketing strategy where advertisers pay a set cost depending on their Google Quality Score, a price for each time Google’s users click on their ads.

-Basically, PPC is a marketing strategy whereas CPC is a marketing metric used to assess the performance of your PPC campaign and whether it is cost-effective.
+Basically, PPC is a marketing strategy, whereas CPC is a marketing metric used to assess your PPC campaign’s performance and whether it is cost-effective.

 The mean cost-per-click for Google Display Networks is usually one dollar or less.
 On the other hand, the average CPC for Google Search Network is around two dollars a month.
-It is more expensive on the Google Search Network because of the limited number or PPC ads on SERPs and everyone usually wants a piece of that cake.
+It is more expensive on the Google Search Network because of the limited number of PPC ads on SERPs, and everyone usually wants a piece of that cake.

 Be smart when it comes to setting up your ad campaigns

 - When using Google Ads, it is common to set a budget every day at the campaign level, meaning that this type of categorizing gives an advertiser greater flexibility when it comes to his or her ad spend and budget.
-Google Ads is pretty much an online auction, which means that to gather more impressions and clicks you will eventually need to bid more.
-So, if you have each keyword assigned to a separate campaign it will make it easier for you to tailor your ad spend and bidding budget according to which keywords are delivering the best results.
-Whereas if you had all your keywords bunched in the same ad group and the same campaign it would be very difficult to do so.
+Google Ads is pretty much an online auction, which means that to gather more impressions and clicks, you will eventually need to bid more.
+So, if you have each keyword assigned to a separate campaign, it will make it easier for you to tailor your ad spend and bidding budget according to which keywords deliver the best results.
+Whereas if you had all your keywords bunched in the same ad group and the same campaign, it would be very difficult to do so.

-- Your Google Quality Score relies heavily upon your keywords so having individual ad groups for each keyword is a good idea because it prevents your entire Quality Score being compromised by keywords that aren’t performing well.
+- Your Google Quality Score relies heavily upon your keywords.
+Having individual ad groups for each keyword is a good idea because it prevents your entire Quality Score from being compromised by keywords that aren’t performing well.
 If you have everything grouped into separate ad groups, it can make it a lot easier to manage.